-Rolwaling valley is a quiet mountainous region, visited by the number of trekkers which is bordered with Tibet in the north.
-This region is home of the famous Sherpa climbers with the unique culture of Sherpa and Tamang peoples, high glaciers lakes as well as many beautiful mountains including the Mt.
-Gaurishankar (holy mountain), Melungtse, Chekigo, Ramdung peak, Chobutse etc.
+Rolwaling valley is a quiet mountainous region, visited by a number of trekkers which is bordered by Tibet in the north.
+This region is home to the famous Sherpa climbers with the unique culture of Sherpa and Tamang peoples, high glaciers lakes as well as many beautiful mountains including the Mt.
+Gaurishankar (holy mountain), Melungtse, Chekigo, Ramdung peak, Chobutse, etc.

-This is really interesting visiting into Gaurishankar conservation area, less touristic than other Nepal trekking route as the route passes along Tama Koshi river valley through remote Sherpa villages of Simigaun, Beding to Na.
-The walk through high Rolwaling glacier and Trolambau glacier makes the journey unforgettable experience.
+This is really interesting visiting into the Gaurishankar conservation area, less touristic than other Nepal trekking route as the route passes along Tama Koshi river valley through remote Sherpa villages of Simigaun, Beding to Na.
+The walkthrough high Rolwaling glacier and Trolambau glacier make the journey an unforgettable experience.

 The altitude gains gradually from the valley to Tashi Lapcha pass (5755M) which helps us to acclimatize well.
 After the Tashi Lapcha pass we descend into Khumbu valley and trek through the famous Sherpa villages of Thame, Namche Bazaar, and back to Lukla.
 Then we take a flight back to Kathmandu.

-This trek can combine the peak climbing in this route including Ramdung peak, Yalung Ri or Phachermo peak.
-This trek is necessary as one must be fully equipped with tents, foods and appropriate gears.
-We organize this trek for all who needs to be physically fit.
+This trek can combine the peak climbing in this route including Ramdung peak, Yalung Ri, or Phachermo peak.
+This trek is necessary as one must be fully equipped with tents, foods, and appropriate gears.
+We organize this trek for all who need to be physically fit.